I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_extendedformat.md

 ## Members

-`NominalRange`

-Specifies whether sample data includes headroom (values beyond 1.0 white) and toeroom (superblacks below the reference 0.0 black).
-The 3 bits are defined by one of the enumerators in the <a href="..\dxva\ne-dxva-_dxva_nominalrange.md">DXVA_NominalRange</a> enumeration type.

 `SampleFormat`

 Specifies how a video frame is sampled.
 The 8 bits are defined by one of the enumerators in the <a href="..\dxva\ne-dxva-_dxva_sampleformat.md">DXVA_SampleFormat</a> enumeration type.